- Subject area

 Overall, I was hugely impressed by the quality of the lecturers on the course, who were all experts in their particular field.
 It gave you confidence knowing that some of the leading academics were teaching you and motivated you to work hard in order to meet their high standards and expectations.

 The variety of teaching and assessment methods, from practical, group modules, coursework and exams made it a really accessible course to all levels and types of student.
 Only having around 10 hours a week contact time also enabled me to pursue other interests externally.

-It was just as important as my course.
+Extracurricular activities, for me was just as important as my course.
 I tried to embrace every aspect of Loughborough life, through hall committees, through sports clubs and through volunteering within the Students’ Union.
 Loughborough places a large emphasis on the range of activities it offers, and the general student experience.
-For me, coming from a pretty rough time at school, it was important for me to have an experience where I can develop as a person, make new friends and enjoy my time away from my studies.
+For me, coming from a pretty rough time at school, I felt it was important to have an experience where I can develop as a person, make new friends and enjoy my time away from my studies.
 The experiences and people I’ve met through these extra-curricular activities have been hugely beneficial for my career prospects and also my own mental wellbeing.

 It sounds hugely cliched, but Loughborough was the making of me.
 As a person, I arrived not knowing anybody as this bright eyed, immature 18-year-old, but it gave me so many opportunities to grow as a person.

 I am immensely proud to call myself a Loughborough student and still feel a strong affinity to the university.
 Knowing the services and facilities the university boasts is a great asset in my professional career and it’s always so pleasing to see other Loughborough students thriving on the sporting stage and beyond.